 - Please leave pets at home.
 Only service animals are allowed in the Storehouse because we handle food.
 During your first visit, please bring paperwork showing that they are your certified service animal.

-- Our team and volunteers will work with you in a respectful way and we expect the same in return.
-You will be expected to be kind to our staff, our many volunteers who generously give their time, and other clients, too.
+- Our team and volunteers will work with you in a respectful manner and we expect the same in return.
+You will be expected to be kind to our staff, our volunteers who generously give their time, and other clients.
 You will be asked to review and sign our Code of Conduct during your first visit.
 If you do not follow the rules, we have the right to refuse you service.

 How The Storehouse works